Birational Kleinian groups: Invariant rational fibration III: rational base

-\begin{lemma} $\Gamma_B$ is not virtually cyclic. \end{lemma} \begin{proof} Suppose by contradiction that $\Gamma_B$ is virtually cyclic.
-We know already that $\Gamma_{1B}$ is infinite.
+\begin{lemma} The group $\Gamma_{B}$ is not virtually cyclic. \end{lemma} \begin{proof} Suppose by way of contradiction that $\Gamma_B$ is virtually cyclic.
+We know by Lemma \ref{suspensionGammai} that $\Gamma_{1B}$ is infinite.
 Thus $\Gamma_{1B}$ is a subgroup of finite index of $\Gamma_B$.
-By the first assertion in Lemma \ref{lemmainsuspensionsection} the action of $\Gamma_B$ on $r(U)$ is discrete.
-Therefore $r(U)/\Gamma_B$ is an orbifold Riemann surface and we have a surjective holomorphic map from $X$ to $r(U)/\Gamma_B$ whose fibers are leaves of $\Fol$.
-This contradicts that $\Fol$ is an infinite suspension foliation. \end{proof}
+Up to taking a subgroup of finite index we can assume that $\Gamma_B=\Gamma_{1B}$.
+By Lemma \ref{elliptictransverse} and Lemma \ref{r(B)ofellipticsuspension} $\Gamma_{1B}$ is a lattice in $\CC^*=r(U)$.
+Therefore $r(U)/\Gamma_B$ is an elliptic curve and $r$ induces a surjective holomorphic map from $X$ to $r(U)/\Gamma_B$ whose fibers are (unions of) leaves of $\Fol$.
+This contradicts that $\Fol$ is an infinite suspension. \end{proof}